Daniel Isenberg

 Daniel also has a significant data protection practice, focusing in particular on ‘data breach’ claims, involving the compromise of the personal data of a large number of data subjects, whether inadvertent or by cyber-criminals.

-He currently acts for the defendant in the British Airways Group Litigation arising out of the cyber-attack on BA’s systems in autumn 2018 – the first mass piece of group litigation under the GDPR.
+He acted for the defendant in the British Airways Group Litigation arising out of the cyber-attack on BA’s systems in autumn 2018 – the first mass piece of group litigation under the GDPR.
 He is also acting in a number of other data breach claims, each with potentially significant numbers of claimants.

 Daniel also regularly acts for the Information Commissioner and public authorities in FOIA appeals.